 Matthew 5:43-48 "You have heard that it was said, 'You shall love your neighbor and hate your enemy.'
 But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you, that you may be sons of your Father in heaven; for He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.
 For if you love those who love you, what reward have you?
 Do not even the tax collectors do the same?
 And if you greet your brethren only, what do you do more than others?
 Do not even the tax collectors do so?
 Therefore you shall be perfect, just as your Father in heaven is perfect.

-And then, notice how He ends this passage.
+Also, notice how He ends this passage.
 He gives an admonition to become perfect like God is perfect.
-This is a huge hint that we make progress toward spiritual perfection—real growth in righteous character—when we grow in the self-less, impartial, outgoing concern for others like God does.
+This is a huge hint that we make progress toward spiritual perfection—real growth in righteous character—when we grow in the selfless, impartial, outgoing concern for others like God does.
 If we are imitating that, we are growing toward perfection.

 Do you see the connections?
 The love that we show toward others is a gauge of our love toward God.